 Experian Credit Tracker Credit Monitoring

-Experian Credit Tracker Credit Monitoring charges an introductory price of $4.95 for the first month.
+Experian Credit Tracker Credit Monitoring offers a 7-day trial for just $1.
 You can view your Experian credit report and score for less than it would cost if you ordered them directly from Experian ($19.95).
-After the first month, you'll be automatically billed $19.95 each month for your subscription.
-It's $5 more than the previous cost of Triple Advantage, without adding many additional benefits.
+After the first seven days, you'll be automatically billed $17.95 each month for your subscription.
+It's $3 more than the previous cost of Triple Advantage, without adding many additional benefits.
 You can cancel at any time if you're not satisfied with the service.
+Experian also offers a one-time fee of $39.99 to check reports from all three credit agencies.

 Experian Credit Tracker provides you a $50,000 guarantee which includes access to a Fraud Resolution Specialist who can help you in the event that your identity is stolen.
 Unfortunately, New York State law prevents this offer from being extended to residents of New York State.